How to Learn Swift Programming: The Complete Guide

-This guide will explore the best way to learn Swift online, and give you a set of tips you can use to help you as you embark on your journey to learning how to code in Swift.
+This guide will explore the best way to learn Swift online.
+Additionally, it will give you a set of tips to help as you embark on your journey to learning how to code in Swift.

 What Is Swift?

 Swift is a programming language that allows you to build apps for the Mac, iPhone, the Apple Watch, and the iPad.
 Swift was released in 2014 by Apple.

 Swift is behind most of the major apps you will use on Apple devices.
 Spotify, Instagram, and YouTube are three of the many names that use Swift to power their iOS apps.

 The Swift programming language was built to be efficient and easy to use.

 Swift uses a simple and expressive syntax that is easy to understand, even if you do not have any prior experience with coding.
 In fact, Swift was designed to be the first programming language for anyone to learn, according to Apple .

 Swift developers are in high demand

 According to Apple, the company has created 2,000,000 jobs across all 50 states in the United States.
 1,530,000 of those are estimated to be attributable to the App Store ecosystem.
 This means that the jobs have been created as a result of companies hiring developers to build apps for Apple devices.